-Tip: If you want to make a habit of spending time according to the budget, make sure you start slow.
+If you want to make a habit of spending time according to the budget, make sure you start slow.
 So, there may be fewer things in your time budget at the start.
 But they will increase gradually at your set pace as you become more adaptive to following the course of activities throughout the day.

 Check also our article about timeboxing technique.

 Create a time budget to organize your work and personal life in a more efficient and meaningful way.
 A flawlessly executed time budget plan will provide you with the required leverage so that you can realistically achieve your goals.
-In addition, you can prioritize your workload and understand your capabilities better to help you create a time-saving schedule.

 TimeCamp is a time tracking & project management software, ideal for startups and personal needs.
 It is a powerful time-tracking solution to manage your working hours effectively and make better use of your time budget.